-- The "Rubik's cube group" consists of the 4.3×10^{19} actions that permutate the 4.3×10^{19} configurations of the cube. - The group D4 consists of the 8 symmetries of the square.
+- The "Rubik's cube group" consists of the 4.3×10^{19} actions that permute the 4.3×10^{19} configurations of the cube. - The group D4 consists of the 8 symmetries of the square.
 These symmetries are actions that permute the 8 configurations of the square.

-Group actions help us understand the interplay between the actual group of actions and sets of objects that they "rearrange."
+Group actions formalize the interplay between the actual group of actions and the sets of objects that they "rearrange."